24-manish/git-practice/README.md

 # git-practice
-its a dummy for practing git
+its a dummy for practing git  hell yeah